apachecn/geeksforgeeks-dsal-zh/docs/check-if-a-path-exists-for-a-cell-valued-1-to-reach-the-bottom-right-corner-of-a-matrix-before-any-cell-valued-2.md

                 nj >= 0 and nj < m):
                 q.append([ni, nj, t])

-    # If 1 can't reach the botton
+    # If 1 can't reach the bottom
     # right then return false
     return False